ecyshor/cassmig/README.md

 CassandraMigrator migrator = new CassandraMigrator(session);
 migrator.migrateExternal("com.example","migrations");
 ```
+ - this uses reflection to search for the files
  - "migrations" represents the prefix for the migrations files that should be searched.
 If in an external dependency,
  this should be the folder where the files are located.
 Please take note that this should be the `prefix`
  - "com.example" represents the packages prefix for libraries where we should scan for files.